jackson951/bill-flow-api/README.md

 - .NET SDK (5.0 or later)
 - SQL Server (or use a cloud database service like Azure)
 - A Stripe account for payment integration

+#Running project
+To run the API without HTTPS certificate issues, use the HTTP profile by running `dotnet run --launch-profile http`, then open `http://localhost:5166/swagger` in your browser to access the Swagger UI for testing and exploring the API.